1988–89 Oregon State Beavers men's basketball team

 The 1988–89 Oregon State Beavers men's basketball team represented Oregon State University in Corvallis, Oregon, during the 1988–89 season.

-Led by Ralph Miller, in his 19th and final season at Oregon State, and team leader Gary Payton, the Beavers would finish with a record of 22–8 (13–5 Pac-10).
-The Beavers were invited to the NCAA tournament, where they lost in overtime in the first round to the Evansville Purple Aces.
+Led by Ralph Miller, in his 19th and final season at Oregon State, and point guard Gary Payton, the Beavers finished at 22–8 (13–5 Pac-10, third).
+In the Pac-10 tournament, they lost in the semifinals to top-ranked Arizona.
+Seeded sixth in the West regional of the NCAA tournament, Oregon State was upset in overtime in the first round in Tucson by Evansville.